DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1, 6, 10, 11-5, and 18-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Podkamien(US20230168364A1) in view of Zeng(US20240069185A1).
+Claims 1, 6, 10-12, 14-15, 18-22, and 24-27are rejected under 35 U.S.C.
+103 as being unpatentable over Podkamien(US20230168364A1) in view of FENG(CN113534141A).

 Regarding claim 1, Podkamien discloses

-Regarding claim 6, Podkamien as modified by Zeng teaches all of the limitations of claim 1.
+Regarding claim 6, Podkamien as modified by FENG teaches all of the limitations of claim 1.
 Podkamien discloses the method further comprising, identifying a scene change within the vehicle (“ The central radar sensor can also determine changes to the cabin apart from the position of passengers.
 For example, if a door is opened.”[0167]).

 Regarding claim 10, Podkamien discloses

 A method for classification of an object within a vehicle using RADAR signal processing, the method comprising the steps of: identifying an object within a vehicle using RADAR signals (“Aspects of the present disclosure relate to systems and methods for determining seat occupancy information in a vehicle using a radar sensor.”[0087]); assigning the object to a location within the vehicle by processing RADAR signals(“The processing unit may be coupled to an indicator for indicating to a driver that a seat is occupied”[0166]); […] identifying a scene change within the vehicle (“ The central radar sensor can also determine changes to the cabin apart from the position of passengers.
-For example, if a door is opened.”[0167]); and in response to identifying the scene change, changing at least one processing parameter of the vehicle (“The sensor chip 160 and processing may be operated only for short periods following an event, such as a door closing, the vehicle accelerating or stopping, etc.”[0120]).
+For example, if a door is opened.”[0167]); and in response to identifying the scene change, changing one or more processing parameters associated with extracting the one or more features about the object or associated with classification processing for the object. (“The sensor chip 160 and processing may be operated only for short periods following an event, such as a door closing, the vehicle accelerating or stopping, etc. Where applicable, the system may operate in pulsed mode in spurts”[0120]).

-Regarding claim 11, Podkamien as modified by Zeng teaches all of the limitations of claim 10.
+Regarding claim 11, Podkamien as modified by FENG teaches all of the limitations of claim 10.
 Podkamien discloses the method further comprising, classifying the object by processing RADAR signals (FIG.13, FIG.22 & “Additionally or alternatively, a neural network may be trained to identify and categorize passengers, mapping them to classifications such as age category and in-position/out-of position states.”[0111]).

-Regarding claim 12, Podkamien as modified by Zeng teaches all of the limitations of claim 10.
+Regarding claim 12, Podkamien as modified by FENG teaches all of the limitations of claim 10.
 Podkamien discloses the method wherein, the object comprises a human (“FIG. 10A is a plot of radial displacement as a function of time, as measured for a human subject, in accordance with an embodiment of the invention;”[0064]), and wherein the step of extracting one or more features about the object by processing RADAR signals comprises estimating a rate associated with a vital sign of the human within the vehicle (“Various systems and methods may be used for monitoring vital signs, such as breathing rates and heart-rates of passengers.”[0116]).

 Regarding claim 14, Podkamien as modified by Zeng teaches all of the limitations of claim 12.
 Podkamien discloses the method wherein, the object comprises an occupant of the vehicle, and wherein the step of extracting one or more features about the object by processing RADAR signals comprises: identifying a repeating pattern (“Identify oscillating patterns within a target region such as the vehicle cabin indicative of the vital signs”[0016]) […] and calculating an estimated rate of a repeating vital sign of the occupant within a cabin of the vehicle using the estimated frequency distance(“and process the oscillating signals to isolate breathing signals, heart rate signals and the like”[0116]).